 Here are five tips for making the most of your day trip to Sintra, Portugal.

-1. Get there early (and ditch the car)
+1. Get to Sintra early (and ditch the car)

 When and how you get to Sintra are very important factors in planning your day trip.
 The town fills up quite quickly as the day progresses — that means longer lines, crowded buses, and more waiting.
 To enjoy more of your time, get there as early as you can.